 - any RPM channel

-- Math channel, analogue voltage or RPM from CAN bus; but then the phase of the harmonics cannot be extracted, because there is no zero-angle information
+- Math channel, analogue voltage or RPM from CAN bus; but when using an RPM channel the phase of the harmonics cannot be extracted relative to the rotational angle, because there is no zero-angle information.
+Instead the phase can be determined relative to the 1st order absolute phase.

 Counters